 SPP has independent, professional money managers.
 The funds are invested in a diversified portfolio of high quality investments to ensure a competitive rate of return.
 Your investments are monitored regularly.

-Leith Wheeler Investment Counsel Inc. and Greystone Managed Investments Inc. are the Plan investment managers.
+Leith Wheeler Investment Counsel Inc. and TD Greystone Asset Management are the Plan investment managers.